tabletseeker/pod-buildah/README.md

 ## Preview
 - [x] Sneak Peek
 ### Example #1
-* pod-buildah runs the same command in multiple containers or an individual command in each container separately, while the main container process runs in the background.
+* pod-buildah runs the same command in multiple containers or an individual command in each container separately.
 Each command's output is displayed in a separate tmux session/pane.

   <img src="https://github.com/tabletseeker/pod-buildah/blob/master/help-steps/preview2.gif" width="85%" height="85%">